 To find out more about these challenges, we held focus groups with different types of entrepreneurs at different stages to investigate the issues holding them back.
-We ended up with a program that covered two key things - how to sell better, and how to find the money necessary to develop the business.
+We ended up with a programme that covered two key things - how to sell better, and how to find the money necessary to develop the business.
 We focus on the skills that someone needs to do well at these things.
 Things such as sales strategy, negotiating and storytelling all feed into the business and give entrepreneurs the knowledge and confidence to improve.
-It’s all practical and delivered by experts from major organisations such as the BBC and Accenture.
+It’s all practical and delivered by experts from major organisations.
 The goal is that people leave with practical outcomes - whether that means going on to win angel investment or professionalising their sales process.

 A really interesting mistake many entrepreneurs make, is not truly understanding who your customer is.
 You may have what you think is your target market - but because you’ve pivoted and changed your business along the startup process, it’s common that who you’re appealing to is actually not who you think it is – and, more importantly, not who you’re targeting – no wonder the sales aren’t flowing!
 A good exercise is to stand up and do an elevator pitch for your business, then get people to compare what you’ve said to what’s on your website; the difference is often fascinating.
 Every change to your business model has an impact on your business and its customers, but when things are changing so rapidly and you’re in the thick of things, it can be hard to see the wood for the trees, so take a step back and re-evaluate this regularly.